Hail Roof Damage Guide

 Any roof damage caused by impact from hail precipitation can be categorized as hail roof damage.
 The visual proof of the damage will vary by roofing material but can include impact marks, loss of granules, and shingle splits.

-You can count on us for hail roof damage repair no matter how extensive the damage may be or what kind of roofing material you have installed.
-Hopefully, you won’t ever have to call us out for roof hail damage repair.
-And to that end we have composed this helpful guide to hail roof damage.
-We will be going over the warning signs of hail roof damage, what you can do about it and how to prepare your roof for impending hail storms.
+In this blogpost we will be going over the warning signs of hail roof damage, what you can do about it and how to prepare your roof for impending hail storms.
 Read on for some helpful hail roof damage tips or give us a call any time to learn more about our services and how we can help fortify your roof.
 The infographic below would help those who are not fans of reading.

 Preparing for a Hail Storm

 First and foremost, you have to understand that hail storms can be very dangerous.
 As recently as 2018, the Dallas-Fort Worth area was pummeled by a severe hail storm that produced stones that were 3 inches in diameter and caused 625 million dollars in damages.
 Hail stones of this size can easily cause great bodily injury and even fatality.
 So in a hail storm, you must first take shelter and make sure that your family is also protected.